josra/josra.github.io/recipes/flow/_posts/2015-10-24-rewriting-histroy.md

     git branch | grep 'delivered/' | xargs git branch -D

+And as you guessed, it's also brought to you as an alias:

+    [alias]
+      purge-all-delivered = !git co master && git branch | grep 'delivered/' | xargs git branch -D

 ###Start new task all over again

 When I want to start on a new task I usually want to: